 - (A) Argmax?
 (B) Best m scores?
-(C) Thresholds? - A. ARGMAX is applicable for every task in which multiclassification is not applicable: - Spam/not spam - FAKE news detection - B. When a fixed number (n>1) of categories is requested seemingly the model output the n most likely classes - C. Thresholds are usually estimated from the training data
+(C) Thresholds? - A. ARGMAX is applicable for every task in which multiclassification is not applicable: - Spam/not spam - FAKE news detection - B. When a fixed number (n>1) of categories is requested seemingly the model output the n most likely classes - C. Thresholds can be imposed for more flexible behaviour, and they can be usually estimated from the training data